 - The transfer or release of rights, titles, or interests of one person in favor of other legal heirs

-- Takes place when the land or the property is gifted to the grantee by a grantor
+- Takes place when it is gifted property to the grantee by a grantor

 What Does A Conveyance Deed Include?